-Think of a steaming bowl of Thai red curry, rich with coconut milk, spiced with plenty of red chili, and exploding with the aromas of lemongrass, makrut lime leaves, ginger, and garlic.
+Think of a steaming bowl of Thai red curry, rich with coconut milk, spiced with plenty of red chile, and exploding with the aromas of lemongrass, makrut lime leaves, ginger, and garlic.
 Now concentrate that flavor into dehydrated form and encrust it on chips.
 That's exactly what this tastes like.

-To create the flavor, I blended dried coconut flakes with granulated garlic, dried makrut lime leaves (I found them at Whole Foods, but Amazon sells them as well), fresh lemongrass, dried ginger, lime zest, and dried red chili.
+To create the flavor, I blended dried coconut flakes with granulated garlic, dried makrut lime leaves (I found them at Whole Foods, but Amazon sells them as well), fresh lemongrass, dried ginger, lime zest, and dried red chile.
 A little muscovado (you can substitute dark brown sugar) rounds out the assertive, spicy edge.

 This has all the complexity and flavor you'd expect, in one tight little potato-chip package.